Skip to content

 How to Access the Location Builder

-To start setting up your project’s location structure:
+To start setting up your project’s location structure, go to Admin > Locations.

 How to Build the Location Tree

-In Shape, your locations are visualised as a tree.
+In Shape, your locations are visualised as a hierarchy.
 You can break down the project into logical areas — for example:

 • Project